 Discrete-action algorithms have been central to numerous recent successes of deep reinforcement learning.
 However, applying these algorithms to high-dimensional action tasks requires tackling the combinatorial increase of the number of possible actions with the number of action dimensions.
 This problem is further exacerbated for continuous-action tasks that require fine control of actions via discretization.
 In this paper, we propose a novel neural architecture featuring a shared decision module followed by several network branches, one for each action dimension.
 This approach achieves a linear increase of the number of network outputs with the number of degrees of freedom by allowing a level of independence for each individual action dimension.
 To illustrate the approach, we present a novel agent, called Branching Dueling Q-Network (BDQ), as a branching variant of the Dueling Double Deep Q-Network (Dueling DDQN).
 We evaluate the performance of our agent on a set of challenging continuous control tasks.
 The empirical results show that the proposed agent scales gracefully to environments with increasing action dimensionality and indicate the significance of the shared decision module in coordination of the distributed action branches.
-Furthermore, we show that the proposed agent performs competitively against a state-of-the-art continuous control algorithm, Deep Deterministic Policy Gradient (DDPG).
+Furthermore, we show that the proposed agent performs competitively against a state-of-theart continuous control algorithm, Deep Deterministic Policy Gradient (DDPG).

-1 Introduction
+Introduction

-Combining the recent advances in deep learning techniques [LeCun et al., 2015, Schmidhuber, 2015, Goodfellow et al., 2016] with reinforcement learning algorithms [Bertsekas and Tsitsiklis, 1996, Sutton and Barto, 1998, Szepesvari, 2010] has proven to be effective in many domains.
-Notable examples include the Deep Q-Network (DQN) [Mnih et al., 2013, 2015] and AlphaGo [Silver et al., 2016, 2017].
+Combining the recent advances in deep learning techniques (LeCun, Bengio, and Hinton 2015; Schmidhuber 2015; Goodfellow, Bengio, and Courville 2016) with reinforcement learning algorithms (Bertsekas and Tsitsiklis 1996; Sutton and Barto 1998; Szepesvari 2010) has proven to be effective in many domains.
+Notable examples include the Deep Q-Network (DQN) (Mnih et al. 2013; 2015) and AlphaGo (Silver et al. 2016; 2017).
 The main advantage of using artificial neural networks as function approximators in reinforcement learning is their ability to deal with high-dimensional input data by modeling complex hierarchical or compositional data abstractions and features.

 Despite these successes, which have enabled the use of reinforcement learning algorithms in domains with unprocessed, high-dimensional sensory input, the application of these methods to high-dimensional, discrete action spaces remains to suffer from the same issues as in tabular reinforcement learning-that is, the number of actions that need to be explicitly represented grows exponentially with increasing action dimensionality.
-Formally, for an environment with an N-dimensional action space and n_d discrete sub-actions for each dimension d, using the existing discrete-action algorithms, a total of $\prod{d=1}^{N} n_d$ possible actions need to be considered.
-This can rapidly render the application of discrete-action reinforcement learning algorithms intractable to domains with multidimensional action spaces, as such large action spaces are difficult to explore efficiently [Lillicrap et al., 2016].
+Formally, for an environment with an N-dimensional action space and $n_d$ discrete sub-actions for each dimension d, using the existing discrete-action algorithms, a total of $\prod{d=1}^{N} n_d$ possible actions need to be considered.
+This can rapidly render the application of discrete-action reinforcement learning algorithms intractable to domains with multidimensional action spaces, as such large action spaces are difficult to explore efficiently (Lillicrap et al. 2016).
 This limitation is a significant one as there are numerous efficient discrete-action algorithms whose applications are currently restricted to domains with relatively small discrete action spaces.
-For instance, Q-learning [Watkins and Dayan, 1992] is a powerful discrete-action algorithm, with many extensions [Hessel et al., 2017], which due to its off-policy nature can, in principle, achieve better sample efficiency than policy gradient methods by reusing transitions from a replay memory of past experience [Gu et al., 2016, 2017].
+For instance, Q-learning (Watkins and Dayan 1992) is a powerful discrete-action algorithm, with many extensions (Hessel et al. 2017), which due to its off-policy nature can, in principle, achieve better sample efficiency than policy gradient methods by reusing transitions from a replay memory of past experience transitions or demonstrations (Gu et al. 2016; 2017).